- huang32@uwm.edu

 Research Interests

-Gender and Life Narrative: Born in Mao era China, I write on the transformation of ideas about gender and sexuality in the Mao and post-Mao eras through archiving and analyzing oral and photo life narratives.
-My book (SUNY Press 2018) The Gender Legacy of the Mao Era traces the various ways the gender legacy of the Mao era manifests itself in women’s lives in contemporary China.
-Currently I am working on a book manuscript Picturing Self: Gender and Photo-based Life Narrative.
-It examines the relationship between the visual/bodily construction of gendered self and photo-based life narratives (PBLN).
-It explores what it means to construct a life photographically, and in what ways PBLN opened opportunities for contesting and transforming master scripts of gender, and for narrating her-story.
+Gender, Oral and Visual Life Narrative: I write about the transformation of ideas regarding gender and sexuality in the Mao and post-Mao eras, by archiving and analyzing oral and photo life narratives.
+My book, The Gender Legacy of the Mao Era (SUNY Press, 2018), explores how the gender legacy of the Mao era manifests in contemporary Chinese women's lives.
+Currently, I am working on a manuscript titled Photo Crafted Self: Gender and Photo Life Narrative, which examines the visual and bodily construction of gendered self in photo life narratives (PLN).
+I reflect on how different photographic technologies, development processes, materiality of deliverables, and methods of circulation, transmission, and archiving interact with the historical transformation of gender, and how PLN provides opportunities to contest and transform dominant scripts of gender and history.

 Language and Knowledge Construction: As a translator and scholar writing about China in English, I have been reflecting on my intellectual journey as a travelling feminist scholar, and the linguistic politics in feminist knowledge construction and circulation.
-In my forthcoming article “Writing With An Accent: Xenophone Scholars and Feminist Knowledge Construction”, I demonstrate that moving in-between languages and intellectual traditions, the accented writings produced by travelling scholars can serve as important modes and foci of feminist knowledge production and have the potential to produce “xenophone” scholarship that contributes to and transform feminist knowledge production.
-In a forthcoming book chapter “Funü: The Onion Peeling Stories”, I unpeel the multiple layers of the women’s liberation project of the Mao era, and showed that lesbians have been the familiar strangers of funü whose “comradeship” needs to be recognized, and that a queer engagement would contribute to the critical assessment and future development of Chinese socialist feminisms.
-The chapter also exposes the Euro-American centralism in feminist theory building and curriculum, traces the exchange, translation, and transplantation of feminist ideas between China and aboard, and underlines the importance of a reciprocal, ethical, and truthful engagement between different feminisms in feminist imagination.
+In my recent article “Writing With An Accent: Xenophone Scholars and Feminist Knowledge Construction”, I demonstrate that moving in-between languages and intellectual traditions, the accented writings produced by travelling scholars can serve as important modes and foci of feminist knowledge production and have the potential to produce “xenophone” scholarship that contributes to and transform feminist knowledge production.
+In a new book chapter “Funü: The Onion Peeling Stories”, I unpeel the multiple layers of the women’s liberation project of the Mao era, and showed that lesbians have been the familiar strangers of funü whose “comradeship” needs to be recognized, and that a queer engagement would contribute to the critical assessment and future development of Chinese socialist feminisms.
+The chapter also exposes the Euro-American centralism in feminist theory building and curriculum, traces the exchange, translation, and transplantation of feminist ideas between China and aboard.